-OBJECTIVE 3.1: Provide access to social services for those who need it
+Provide access to social services for those who need it

-Programme 3.1(a): Number of targeted development programmes

-Community and social development programmes
+Number of targeted development programmes Community and social development programmes

 The City will ensure access to, and use of, community facilities manned by skilled and suitably trained staff.
 It will provide relevant and adequate library collections in both printed and electronic format, and offer development projects and programmes and value-added services in support of the communities' informal and formal educational, cultural, recreational, sports development, information and life skills needs.